sbowman/madeup/README.md

 * `PORT` - listen for client requests on this port; defaults to 3000
 * `SERVICE` - the Smartcar service identifier, e.g. `madeup_motors`
 * `SERVICE_HOST` - the remote service endpoint for the identified service
-* `SERVICE_TIMEOUT` - how long to wait for the service to respond, in ms; default to 5000ms
+* `SERVICE_TIMEOUT` - how long to wait for the service to respond, in ms; defaults to 5000ms
 * `LOG_LEVEL` - level of logs to output; defaults to "info"
 * `LOG_FILE` (_optional_) - a file to write the logs to; if not present, outputs logs to the console